-30 Dec Judge Allows Newman Du Wors to Proceed Against Facebook in Antitrust Suit
+30 Dec Judge Allows Newman LLP to Proceed Against Facebook in Antitrust Suit

 The lawsuit alleges that Facebook violated antitrust laws when it required game developers to use Facebook’s virtual-currency services as a condition to offering games on Facebook.
 Antitrust laws make it illegal to dominate an area of commerce with a product and then force customers to accept another product in order to use the first.
 As a result of the policy, Facebook almost eliminated the entire virtual-currency services industry and decimated Kickflip’s once thriving business.
 Facebook now generates several-hundred-million dollars per year from virtual currency sales that its competitors would have earned.
 A successful outcome in the case will bring a once vibrant virtual-currency market back to life.